 By default, track is recording by smart tracking.
 It means that new trackpoint will be saved, if ship position or bearing were significantly changed.
 This recording option helps to save a space on the plotter's memory.

 Recording by distance means trackpoint is placed when the distance from its last stored position is greater than the defined distance.
 If track is recorded by time, a trackpoint is placed after the defined time.

 You can select the track generation time interval [1, 5, 10, 30 sec, 1, 5, 10, 30 min, 1 h] or distance [0.01 - 20.00] Nm.
 Setting a short time interval between trackpoints is best suited to navigate within a close or complex environment, while a greater time interval is best suited to a long journey.
 To select the track generation interval:

 - 1. Open the main menu by pressing [MENU]; - 2.
-Open "General Settings" > "Tracks"; - 3.
+Open "Quick Settings" > "Show Own Tracks" menu button > "Tracks Settings"; - 3.
 Select "Record By" and choose the desired algorithm; - 4.
 In case "Time" or "Distance" were selected, set "Time Interval" or "Distance Interval" values.